Ahmed-Atmani/sChemeInterpreter/README.md

 1. **Values:**
     1. Rethink fractions negative sign (fraction sign to nominator? or separate boolean?)

-    1. Think about garbage collection:
+1. **SDL support**
-        - Each value should have a reference counter
+    1. Think about the interface to be used in scheme
-        - If the counter == 0, then the value can be freed
+    1. Think about the way it'll be implemented (thread in C for loop and input loop?)
-        - This check should be done to the old value when reassigning a variable, and when printing it to the console
+    1. Think about whether it has to be imported first or not (to avoid conflicts)

 1. **Other:**
     1. Hide internal functions from header files (only leave interface)